collectiv-ai/collectiv-ai-.github-profile.md/CODE_OF_CONDUCT.md

 If you experience or witness behaviour that violates this Code of Conduct:

-1. If you feel safe, you may ask the person to stop directly.
-2. You can contact the project maintainer(s) via:
+- You can **contact the project founder directly**:

-   - **E-mail:** info@collectivai.org
+  - ✉️ **info@collectivai.org**
-   - or via GitHub issues / direct message, if appropriate.

-Please include:
+- Please include (where possible):

-- what happened (with links or screenshots if possible)
+  - what happened (with links or screenshots if available),
-- where it happened (repo, issue number, discussion, etc.)
+  - where it happened (which repo, issue, PR, platform),
-- approximate time / date
+  - approximate date/time,
-- whether it is ongoing
+  - any other context that might help understand the situation.

-We will treat all reports **confidentially** and with care.
+All reports will be handled **confidentially** and **in good faith**.
+Retaliation against people who report incidents is **not tolerated**.

 ---

-## 6. Consequences
+## 6. Enforcement

-Possible responses may include:
+Possible actions in response to violations may include:

-- clarifying a misunderstanding
-- a friendly reminder of our guidelines
+- a private, friendly reminder of this Code of Conduct,
-- formal warning
+- a request to edit or remove problematic content,
-- temporary or permanent removal from participation
+- temporary or permanent blocking from repositories,
+- escalation to platform moderation (e.g. GitHub) where necessary.

+Decisions are made by the project maintainer(s), with the goal of:

+- protecting individuals,
-- blocking from the organisation or repositories
+- keeping the community safe,

-The exact response depends on the severity and context of the situation.
+- preserving the integrity of the project.
-We aim to be fair, transparent and to prioritise the **safety of the community**.

 ---

-## 7. Scope
+## 7. Alignment with Project Values

+CollectiVAI is about:

+- **democratic AI** instead of black-box control,
+- **European values** such as privacy, human rights and rule of law,
+- **public interest** instead of pure commercial exploitation.

-This Code of Conduct applies to:
+This Code of Conduct is one of the tools to make sure

-- all repositories under the **collectiv-ai** GitHub organisation
-- issues, pull requests, comments and discussions
-- community calls or online sessions organised under the CollectiVAI name
-- any related communication channels announced in official repositories or on the website
+our **community practices** reflect these goals.

+If you have suggestions to improve it, feel free to open an issue or pull request
+in the `.github` repository of the organisation.

 ---

-## 8. A Note in German

-> 🇩🇪 **Hinweis:**
-> CollectiVAI ist ein europäisches Projekt mit Fokus auf Menschenwürde,
-> Demokratie und offene Infrastruktur.
-> Respektvoller Umgang, klare Grenzen und verantwortungsvoller Umgang mit
-> AI- und Security-Themen sind zentrale Voraussetzungen für jede Mitarbeit.

----

-By participating in CollectiVAI projects, you agree to follow this Code of Conduct.
-If you do not agree, please do not participate under the CollectiVAI umbrella.

-Thank you for helping to build a respectful, human-centred AI ecosystem. 💙💛
+*Thank you for helping to build a respectful, democratic and human-centred AI ecosystem.*